rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 I will cover each of these a later in this section.

 To list the commands that start with "ls" you can type ls and press [tab].
+This works with any Linux command.
+Just like in a Cisco switch, Linux has "tab completion" but it will also show you a list f all commands that match.

 ```bash
 $ ls